Prisencolinensinainciusol: Background

-By the 1960s, Celentano was already one of the most popular rock musicians in Italy, in large part due to his appearance at the Sanremo Music Festival in 1960 and the subsequent success of his song "24.000 baci".
+By the 1960s, Celentano was already one of the most popular rock musicians in Italy, in large part due to his appearance at the Sanremo Music Festival 1961 and the subsequent success of his song "24.000 baci".
 Martina Tanga writes that his artistic persona was characterised by "loud lyrics and inelegant body movements", which differentiated him from other singers of the time.
 Paolo Prato describes his style as "a bit of Elvis, a bit of Jerry Lewis, a bit of folk singer".
 "Prisencolinensinainciusol" was released in 1972 and remained popular throughout the 1970s.

 Song

 Style

-"Prisencolinensinainciusol" has been described as varying music genres including Europop, house music, disco, hip hop and funk.
+"Prisencolinensinainciusol" has been described as varying music genres including rock and roll, Europop, house music, disco, hip hop and funk.
 Celentano, however, did not have these styles in mind when writing the song.
 He composed "Prisencolinensinainciusol" by creating a loop of four drumbeats and improvising lyrics over the top of the loop in his recording studio.
 The song is characterised by an E flat groove in the drum and bass guitar and riff in the horn section.
-Between the drum loop, the looped horns, and the conversational improvisational "freestyle" flow of the lyrics and the chanting chorus, the song has many elements later found in hip hop in the mid 1980s and 1990s.
+Between the drum loop, the looped horns, and the conversational improvisational "freestyle" flow of the lyrics and the chanting chorus, the song has many elements later found in hip hop in the mid-1980s and 1990s.

 Celentano has claimed that with this song he invented rapping.